mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 ## The Context Budget Problem

-Last week I came across an [Anthropic blog post](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) that fundamentally changed how I think about MCP server design.
+A few weeks ago, I came across an [Anthropic blog post](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) that fundamentally changed how I think about MCP server design.
 The insight was simple but profound: every tool you register with an MCP server gets sent to Claude at the start of each session.

 With the Rails MCP Server's previous 12 tools, that meant roughly 2,400 tokens consumed before asking a single question.
 On large Rails codebases where I'm already sharing multiple files and documentation, this context overhead matters.
 I've hit conversation limits mid-feature more times than I'd like to admit.

 The Anthropic post suggested a different approach: progressive disclosure.
 Instead of loading all tool definitions upfront, let the AI discover them when relevant.
-This resonated with how I already work—I don't need Claude to know about route analysis when I'm focused on model validations.

 ## Progressive Tool Discovery

 The most significant change in this release is the reduction from 12 registered tools to just 4.
-The other tools didn't disappear—they became internal analyzers that Claude discovers on-demand.
+The other tools didn't disappear—they became internal analyzers that Claude discovers on demand.

 **The four registered tools:**